Honda Fit / Jazz (2015–2020) Review: Fuel Economy, Reliability, and Ownership Costs

 Overview: Why the Honda Fit / Jazz Is So Popular

-Despite its small size, the Fit feels cleverly engineered, making it one of the most practical subcompact cars on the road.
+The 2015–2020 Honda Fit belongs to the third generation and focuses on three key areas: excellent fuel economy, surprising interior space, and Honda’s well-known reliability.
+Despite its compact size, the Fit feels cleverly engineered, making it one of the most practical subcompact cars on the road.

 Engine Options & Performance

-This is not a fast car, but it’s responsive in city driving and smooth on the highway.
-The lightweight body helps it feel agile, especially in urban environments.
+Most Honda Fit/Jazz models from 2015–2020 come with a 1.5L naturally aspirated petrol engine producing around 128–130 hp, paired with either a manual or CVT automatic transmission.
+This isn’t a fast car, but it’s responsive in city driving and smooth on the highway.
+Its lightweight body helps it feel agile, especially in urban environments.

 • Easy to maneuver